 It has wireless connection and 4 servo outputs as well.

-In this example, I will be using the TX16S as the “student” radio, and the T8 Lite as the “master” radio.
+In this example, I will be using the TX16S as the “instructor” radio, and the T8 Lite as the “student” radio.

 Power on the trainer module by holding down the button, but DO NOT let go until the LED starts to double flash slowly.
 This indicates it’s in binding mode.
 The module will automatically detect which protocol your radio is using (D8, D16 or SFHSS), so don’t worry.

-Now, put your “master” radio in bind mode.
+Now, put your “student” radio in bind mode.

 The trainer module LED should flash rapidly to indicate a successful bind.
 You can press the button once to exit Binding mode.

-Once it’s bound, connect the module to the “student” radio’s trainer port.
+Once it’s bound, connect the module to the “instructor” radio’s trainer port.

 - Go to Model setup, scroll down to Trainer, Mode, and select “Master/Jack”

 - Go to Special Function, create a new function, and assign a switch to “Trainer”, and choose “Sticks” as its parameter.
 Finally, enable this function (check the box at the end)